 Use the following steps to prepare for the math ACT.

-Practice extensively to get your most common mistakes out of your system during your ACT math prep.
+- Practice extensively to find your most common mistakes and get them out of your system.

 What are the most common ACT math questions?